This article explains how to access and validate the AI-generated analysis for each document in the Document Analyzer.

 Classifications that have been trained on the AI model show an icon, as illustrated below.

-3. If the document does not fit into any of the classifications, click Mark as unclassified.
+If the page does not fit into any of the classifications, click Mark as unclassified.

-The document is moved to the Unclassified documents list.
+The page is moved to the Unclassified documents list.

 To restore the original classification assigned by the AI model, click the thumbs up.